 Recipe For Healing Bentonite Clay And Hempseed Oil Face Mask For Acne/Problem Skin Conditions.

 Fuller’s Earth consists of clay minerals such as bentonite, attapulgite, and kaolinite.
-It makes a great clarifier and cleanser.
-Fuller’s Earth is an active and inactive ingredient in cosmetic products.
+It is a great clarifier and cleanser for the skin, and is an active and inactive ingredient in cosmetic products, making it great for DIY face masks!

-Buy Fullers Earth*, the whitening clay, as a well-known treatment for hyperpigmentation.
-It helps fade and balance the skin’s dark spots and patches.
+Buy Fuller’s Earth*, the whitening clay, as a well-known treatment for hyperpigmentation.
+It helps fade and balance the skin’s dark spots and patches, and brightens it!

-Most of Fuller’s Earth comes from The USA and, to a lesser extent, from Japan, Mexico, and England.
+Most of Fuller’s Earth comes from the USA and, to a lesser extent, Japan, Mexico, and England.

 A Recipe for Fuller’s Earth and Aloe Vera clay Face mask for hyperpigmentation.

 Rhassoul clay, often known as Ghassoul Clay or Moroccan Clay, is named after the Moroccan word Rhassala, meaning to wash.
-Rhassoul clay comes from Morocco’s fertile mountainous regions.
-It has been an ingredient in numerous beauty applications for thousands of years.
+It comes from Morocco’s fertile mountainous regions and has been an ingredient in numerous beauty applications for thousands of years.

-A Recipe for an anti-aging Rhassoul clay face mask with raw cacao and coffee bean oil to smooth lines and wrinkles and rejuvenate the complexion.
+DIY recipe for an anti-aging Rhassoul clay face mask with raw cacao and coffee bean oil will smooth lines and wrinkles and rejuvenate the complexion.

-French Green Clay is a highly absorbent and effective clay with a micro-molecular structure.
-It is suitable for blemished, problem skin, as the clay binds to the toxins and pulls dirt and impurities gently from the Skin.
+French green clay has a micro-molecular structure and is highly absorbent and effective for skin care.
+It is suitable for making DIY face masks for blemished, problem skin, as the clay binds to toxins and gently pulls dirt and impurities from it!

 French Green Clay naturally occurs in France, China, Montana, Wyoming, and other parts of Europe.
 It gets its green color from iron oxide and decomposed plants.

-Buy French Green Clay* for its skin-healing ingredients; it has antiseptic and anti-inflammatory properties.
-This clay can help calm eczema, psoriasis, and other inflammatory skin conditions.
+Buy French Green Clay* for its skin-healing ingredients.
+Its antiseptic and anti-inflammatory properties can be used for face masks that calm eczema, psoriasis, and other inflammatory skin conditions!

 A Recipe for French Green Clay and Matcha Green Tea Face Mask for Problem Skin.